fbpx

 How to Use Your Spring Garden as a Teaching Tool

 Spring is a time of new beginnings and longer days in the sun.
-Heading outside with your kids to take advantage of the beautiful weather is a wonderful way to get some vitamin D, let your little ones expend pent-up energy, and enjoy quality time together.
+Heading outside with your kids to take advantage of the beautiful weather is an excellent way to get some vitamin D, let your little ones expend pent-up energy, and enjoy quality time together.

 One productive way to spend time outdoors is to plant a spring garden.
 Not only will a vegetable garden give you fresh produce for little cost, but it also will teach your children about the world around them.
-Whether you are looking to explore science, math, language arts, or practical life skills, there are hundreds of ways you can use your spring garden as an educational tool.
+Whether you want to explore science, math, language arts, or practical life skills, you can use your spring garden as an educational tool in hundreds of ways.

 Science

-If you are looking for ways to incorporate scientific exploration into your gardening adventures, you will not be disappointed.
+You will not be disappointed if you are looking for ways to incorporate scientific exploration into your gardening adventures.
 There are scientific concepts at work everywhere, and the garden is no exception.
-Use some of these ideas to spark your little scientist’s interest and watch where their curiosity leads them; you may even learn a thing or two yourself.
+Use some of these ideas to spark your little scientist’s interest and watch where their curiosity leads them; you may even learn something yourself.

 * Discuss the life cycle of plants with your child and then watch the process in real time in your garden.

-* Talk about photosynthesis in an age-appropriate manner.
-This is a fascinating process and is sure to pique the interest of people of all ages.
+* Talk about photosynthesis in an age-appropriate manner; this fascinating process will pique the interest of people of all ages.

-* Experiment by using different types of fertilizer and/or pesticides on your plants and record their reactions.
-Discuss the results later to determine the best products to use in your next garden.
+* Experiment using different fertilizers and pesticides on your plants and record their reactions.
+Discuss the results later to determine the best products for your next garden.

 * Research the topic and make your own compost bin.
 Learn and talk about why and how a compost bin works.
-Use the compost on your garden when it is ready.
+Use the compost in your garden when it is ready.

 Math

 Math does not have to be a dull or maddening experience.
-When students apply their mathematical lessons to real-life situations, they are often able to better grasp the concepts that seem so foreign when viewed only in a textbook.
+When students apply their mathematical lessons to real-life situations, they can better grasp concepts that seem foreign when viewed only in a textbook.
 Ditch the math book for a while and head outside for a hands-on mathematical experience in the garden.

 * Teach or practice measuring and graphs by tracking the growth of your plants.

-* Very young gardeners can practice counting seeds as they are planted.
+* Very young gardeners can practice counting seeds as they get planted.

 * If you will be building a raised bed, have your little mathematicians test their geometry know-how.
-Allow them to draw up a blueprint; make sure all measurements are correct and corners are square.
-This is a fairly complex task, so make yourself available to help them find answers if needed.
+Allow them to draw up a blueprint; make sure all measurements are correct, and corners are square.
+This is a fairly complex task, so be available to help them find answers if needed.

 Language arts